macmade/macho/README.md

     Options:

         -h / --help         Shows this help dialog.
         -i / --info         Prints a complete info dump.
         -l / --libs         Prints the list of linked libraries.
         -s / --str          Prints the list of strings.
-        -c / --objc-cls Prints the list of Objective-C classes.
+        -c / --objc-class   Prints the list of Objective-C classes.
+        -m / --objc-method  Prints the list of Objective-C methods.

 ### Example output